achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Loyal to Hap
 * Loves dogs and does not take kindly to folks who would abuse them
 * Loves vanilla cookies and Dr. Pepper

+## Marvin Hanson
+* Former detective turned private investigator; later chief of police in LaBorde, Texas
+* Friend and patron to Hap and Leonard; has them do legwork for his cases
+* Wounded in the leg, is debilitated for a long time, eventually reovers but should be consdidered to have the lame hindrance
+* Dark-skinned black man
+* Troubled married life after her cheated on is wife
+* Is not intimidated by Leonard

 ### Vanilla Ride